 The curriculum contains 58 interactive exercises that take 10 minutes to 1 hour and 40 minutes to complete.
 The timeframe of the exercises can be adjusted to accommodate scheduling needs.
 The exercises are placed throughout each module and are designed to be interactive and help participants engage with the material.
 The exercises give participants the chance to discuss the material and use real-life scenarios.
+To make these scenarios more realistic and relevant for participants, the manual has been adapted to account for Liberian laws and regulations and contextualized to the realities of Liberia.
 As the circumstances on the ground are consistently changing, facilitators should feel free to update the details of the curriculum to keep pace with the new realities and challenges.

 Throughout the ETP, there are a series of exercises that use the same case studies.
-These case studies will allow participants to track the experience of survivors throughout the child labor, forced labor, and human trafficking case process.
+These case studies will allow participants to track the experience of survivors throughout the child labour, forced labour, and human trafficking case process.
 It is important that facilitators keep copies of notes on the survivors' outcomes at each stage of the process.
-At the end of the training, the facilitator will provide a recap of the experience of each survivor to highlight the human face of child labor, forced labor, and human trafficking, and to show the impact that enforcement and justice systems can have on survivors and their rehabilitation, reintegration, and recovery.
+At the end of the training, the facilitator will provide a recap of the experience of each survivor to highlight the human face of child labour, forced labour, and human trafficking, and to show the impact that enforcement and justice systems can have on survivors and their rehabilitation, reintegration, and recovery.

-The four case studies tell the stories of Abdi, Ana, Kosal, and Mercy.
+The four case studies tell the stories of Abdi, Hawa, Musa, and Mercy.
 The case studies can be found at the end of the Facilitator's Guide as Case Studies 1-4.

 A more thorough description of each lesson and exercise, including the objectives, duration, and training method, is included as Annex A (Description of Lessons and Exercises) to this Facilitator's Guide.
 Annex B (Sample Survey and Evaluation) can be used to create customized training evaluation forms and knowledge tests.
-Annex C (Sample Agendas) provides a sample training agenda to demonstrate how to structure a training.
+Annex C provides a sample training agenda to demonstrate how to structure a training.
 It can be used as a starting point to create your own training agenda.